urogers/Micropython-STM32F429I_DISC1/README.md

   - Enabled 158K of Flash File Storage in Sectors 1-6 to allow larger code files.
   - Note:  The Fonts are not currently embedded in the Firmware.

-The ILI9341 and STMPE811QTR drivers are embedded in the firmware, please see the source code in the XXX directory.
+The ILI9341 and STMPE811QTR drivers are embedded in the firmware, please see the Python source code in the /boards/STM32F429DISC/ directory.

 The Firmware Images are based on the official released version, with the enhancements listed previously.